ScarlettBlaze/udacity-neighborhood-react-map/README.md

+# Neighborhood React Map

+## How to Run

+1. Clone repository or download and extract the `.zip` file.
+2. Open a terminal and navigate to the root project folder.
+3. Run `npm install` in the terminal to install dependencies.
+4. Run `npm start` or `npm run start` to start the server.
+5. The main page should load in your default browser.

+*** Press `Ctrl + c` to kill the server.

+## Dependencies
+- Google Maps API
+- FourSquare API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*** This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts